 The Food Standards Agency’s guidance is that any food handler who has experienced sickness and diarrhoea must wait at least 48 hours since their last symptoms before returning to work.
 This is because your body can still contain and shed the bacteria for a time after your symptoms stop, meaning you can still contaminate food and surfaces with it.

 If your symptoms persist, you should arrange an appointment with your doctor.
-Some forms of foodborne illness will require you to submit stool samples for your doctor to determine whether it is safe for you to return to work.
+Some forms of foodborne illness will require you to submit multiple stool samples for your doctor, to determine whether it is safe for you to return to work.